Early Years & Early Education

 1. Ted is a native Texan, born on a US Air Force base in Lubbock where his father, who had been ROTC, enlisted and entered the service as an Officer, was a natural pilot, and trained other pilots.

-2. Bulthaup had contracted rheumatic fever at age six, just after starting elementary school, was hospitalized for a period and then confined to bed, not being allowed to walk for almost a year.
+2. Bulthaup had contracted rheumatic fever at age six, just after starting elementary school, was hospitalized for a period and then confined to bed, not being allowed to walk for the better part of a year.
 He had to home study from bed so as not to be left behind.
 He was left in a weakened condition for many years afterward, became a bookworm and first showed signs of creativity.

-3. Ted first became interested in bats after reading an article in Life Magazine in Fourth Grade and seeing Vampire Bats on annual family summer treks to the Cincinnati Zoo; and in American History through books his Grandparents would give him.
+3. Ted first became interested in bats after reading an article in Life Magazine in Fourth Grade and seeing Vampire Bats on annual family summer treks to the Cincinnati Zoo.
+The interest in American History started from reading books his Grandparents would give him while he was recovering from rheumatic fever.

-4. Ted first worked with captive Vampire Bats at Brookfield Zoo in 7th grade, winning at the schools Science Expo, then Chicago Regional and travelling on to the State Expo at the University of Illinois in Champaign, winning the highest award at each succeeding levels (Outstanding being the equivalent of ‘Best’ or ‘First Place’ on the regional and state level).
+4. Ted first worked with captive Vampire Bats at Brookfield Zoo in 7th grade, winning at his Junior High Schools Science Expo, then later the Chicago Regionals.
+For the next four years he traveled on to the State Expo at the University of Illinois in Champaign, winning the highest award at each succeeding level (Outstanding being the equivalent of ‘Best’ or ‘First Place’ on the regional and state level).
+Bulthaup still holds the record for winning the most 'Best of' awards in the state's history.
+See "Recognition" tab for more details.

 High School & College